 First, the absence of data or baselines is one of the obstacles in fulfilling and protecting the rights of persons with disabilities, including to ensure the achievement of the SDGs program.
 The absence of this data implies the difficulty of measuring the achievements of interventions or programs implemented by the Government and to some extent making these interventions not on target.
 This is reflected in the implementation of the Goals reviewed in this report, such as access to education for persons with disabilities, participation in the workplace of persons with disabilities, as well as physical and information, communication, and technology (ICT) accessibility of persons with disabilities in public service facilities.
 The absence of a baseline and integrated data system ultimately results in the absence of comprehensive monitoring and evaluation of the success of development outcomes that affect people with disabilities.

 Secondly, cases of violence, discrimination and exploitation, of persons with disabilities and specifically for more marginalized disability groups such women and girls with disabilities, persons with leprosy and persons with intellectual disabilities and persons with psycho social disabilities, are widespread in Indonesia.
-Unfortunately this has not been a serious concern from the Government of Indonesia, so there is no accountability and no adequate mechanism within the justice sector to ensure persons with disabilites get access to justice and mechanisms are in place to protect and prevent violence against persons with disabilities in accordance with the CRPD principles.
-The absence of an effective and accessible reporting mechanism with effective remedies and sanctions for perpetrators of violence has allowed for systemic violence, exploitation, abuse and discrimination against persons with disabilites to continue on widescale levels.
+Unfortunately this has not been a serious concern from the Government of Indonesia, so there is no accountability and no adequate mechanism within the justice sector to ensure persons with disabilities get access to justice and mechanisms are in place to protect and prevent violence against persons with disabilities in accordance with the CRPD principles.
+The absence of an effective and accessible reporting mechanism with effective remedies and sanctions for perpetrators of violence has allowed for systemic violence, exploitation, abuse and discrimination against persons with disabilities to continue on widescale levels.

 Third, incompletion of regulations to implement Law No. 8 Year 2016 on Persons with Disabilities and harmonization of regulations that are in accordance with the CRPD principles have caused a slow implementation of programmes and services that promote the inclusion of persons with disabilities.
 As a result, the change in paradigm and approach in Law 8 Year 2016 based on human rights has not been realized in practice.
 The lack of shift in paradigm also hinders the achievement of development goals based on the priorities of people with disabilities.